Updated Standards for Ramp Taxi Access to San Francisco International Airport 5.27.2022

 - $15 per trip for wheelchair trips which originate in outlying areas (see map on page 3): for every wheelchair trip provided in a ramp taxi to a paratransit or general public customer in the outlying areas of San Francisco, as identified on the map on page 3, driver receives a $15 incentive per trip ($10 for IVR transactions).

 - To be eligible for the ramp incentive program, all ramp drivers must be logged onto an SFMTA-approved e-hailing app (currently Flywheel only) for at least 80 hours per month.
 Eligibility for credentials will be based on trips provided two months prior (i.e. credentials distributed in October will be based on trips provided in August).

 Only one incentive type may be collected per trip.
 In order to receive credit for general public wheelchair trips, ramp taxi drivers must submit the online trip record within two hours of trip completion.
-The general public wheelchair trips are subject to regular video audits, and SF Paratransit ramp taxi trips may also be audited by video.
-Any wheelchair trip that cannot be verified through video will not be counted.
+The general public and Paratransit wheelchair trips are subject to regular video audits.
+Any general public wheelchair trips that cannot be verified through video will not be counted.
 Paratransit manual receipts (IVR) submissions for wheelchair trips will automatically default to the $10 incentive regardless of the location or time of pick-up.

-Airport staff will receive notification prior to the beginning of each month with the names of ramp drivers who have earned the 15 short pass trips for that month.
+Airport staff will receive notification prior to the beginning of each month, with the names of ramp drivers who have earned the Airport Short Incentive for that month.
 Any fraud or misrepresentations will result in the offending driver losing access to the airport incentive program for a minimum of 12-months and may be subject to other SFMTA administrative action.